Ell1ott/crew_test_project/pr_comment.md

-To test this PR that adds a new login interface, I will:
+To test the new login interface introduced in this PR, I will:

-- Open the app and ensure the login screen appears as the entry point.
+- Open the app’s home page and navigate to the new login screen.
-- Verify presence of username/email and password input fields, along with a login button.
+- Verify all expected UI elements are present (username/email input, password input, login button).
-- Submit the form with empty inputs and check for appropriate validation errors.
-- Enter valid credentials and confirm successful redirection to the main grocery purchase interface.
+- Submit the form with valid credentials and confirm successful login by checking redirection to the grocery purchasing area or dashboard.
-- Try invalid credentials to see clear and informative error messages.
+- Attempt login with invalid credentials to ensure appropriate error messages appear and access is denied.
-- Test responsiveness of the login UI on different screen sizes.
+- Test the login UI responsiveness and usability on multiple screen sizes.
-- Check accessibility features like keyboard navigation and screen reader support.
+- Check for any broken links or visual issues in the login component.

-This will ensure the login interface is functional, user-friendly, and integrated correctly before accessing purchase features.
+This will confirm the login interface is fully functional, user-friendly, and visually consistent across devices.